-The University of Arizona (UA) is a place without limits-where teaching, research, service and innovation merge to improve lives in Arizona and beyond.
-We aren't afraid to ask big questions, and find even better answers.
+The University of Arizona (UA) is a place without limits—where teaching, research, service, and innovation merge to improve lives in Arizona and beyond.
+We aren't afraid to ask bigger questions, to get better answers.

 We're innovators and discoverers.

-In 1885, establishing Arizona's first university in the middle of the Sonoran Desert was a bold move.
+Establishing Arizona's first university in the middle of the Sonoran Desert was a bold move.
 But our founders were fearless, and we have never lost that spirit.
-To this day, we're revolutionizing the fields of space sciences, optics, biosciences, medicine, arts and humanities, business, technology transfer and many others.
+To this day, we're revolutionizing the fields of space sciences, optics, biosciences, medicine, arts and humanities, business, technology transfer, and many others.
 Since it was founded, the UA has grown to cover more than 380 acres in central Tucson, a rich breeding ground for discovery.

 Where else in the world can you find an astronomical observatory mirror lab under a football stadium?
 An entire ecosystem under a glass dome?
-Visit our campus, just once, and you'll quickly understand why the UA is a university unlike any other.
+Who else is bringing back samples from asteroids?
+Visit our campus just once, and you'll quickly understand why the UA is a university unlike any other.

 Here, "Bear Down" is more than just a motto.